MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/malaysia/apac-mys-e-invoices.md

 title: Get started with Electronic invoicing for Malaysia
 description: This article explains how to get started with Electronic invoicing for Malaysia in Microsoft Dynamics 365 Finance.
 author: ilikond
-ms.date: 02/13/2024
+ms.date: 05/01/2024
 ms.topic: article
 audience: Application User
 ms.reviewer: johnmichalak
 ms.search.region: Malaysia
 ms.author: ikondratenko
-ms.search.validFrom: 2024-06-01
+ms.search.validFrom: 2024-05-01
-ms.dyn365.ops.version: AX 10.0.40
+ms.dyn365.ops.version: AX 10.0.39
-ms.custom:
-ms.assetid:
-ms.search.form:
 ---

-# Get started with Electronic invoicing for Malaysia
+# Get started with Electronic invoicing for Malaysia (preview)

 [!INCLUDE[banner](../../includes/banner.md)]

 This article provides information that will help you get started with Electronic invoicing for Malaysia.
 It guides you through the configuration steps that are country/region-dependent in Microsoft Dynamics 365 Finance or Dynamics 365 Supply Chain Management.

 After you configure Electronic invoicing, you can generate, digitally sign and submit the XML files of electronic invoices according to the regulatory [requirements](https://www.hasil.gov.my/en/e-invoice/) in Malaysia.

+> [!NOTE]
+> The functionality is currently at **Preview** stage.
+Only generation of electronic invoices XML files is implemented.
+Further steps such as digital signing and submission to the authorities will be added when the functionality is **Generally Available**.

 ![Electronic invoicing workflow in Malaysia](apac-mys-e-invoice-workflow.jpg)